What is the most important information I should know about VOSEVI?

 - Hepatitis B virus reactivation: Before starting VOSEVI treatment, your healthcare provider will do blood tests to check for hepatitis B infection.
-If you have ever had hepatitis B, the hepatitis B virus could become active again during and after treatment with VOSEVI.
+If you have ever had hepatitis B, the hepatitis B virus could become active again during or after treatment with VOSEVI.
 This may cause serious liver problems including liver failure and death.
-If you are at risk, your healthcare provider will monitor you during and after taking VOSEVI.
+If you are at risk, your healthcare provider will monitor you during treatment and after you stop taking VOSEVI.

 Who should not take VOSEVI?

 - Do not take VOSEVI if you take medicines that contain rifampin (Rifater®, Rifamate®, Rimactane®, Rifadin®).